 Friday, February 14, 2020

-Crisis Chronicles Press is honored and ecstatic to celebrate Valentine's Day with the publication of Alex in Movieland (1943-1973), a major work by one of our favorite writers and artists, Alex Gildzen.
+Crisis Chronicles Press was honored and ecstatic to celebrate Valentine's Day 2020 with the publication of Alex in Movieland (1943-1973), a major work by one of our favorite writers and artists, Alex Gildzen.

 Alex in Movieland is a monumental work defying easy categorization.
 It is memoir, list, poetry, history and more, all in one, reading like a movie of the author's life in book form, replete with juicy detail.
 This new volume is 150 pages, perfect bound, 5.5 x 8.5".
 ISBN: 978-1-64092-947-0.
 Front cover art by the author.
-Available now for only $12 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Available now for only $12 from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.